MacDonald House bombing: Allegations of discrimination against local news reporters

-Effects on Indonesia–Singapore bilateral relations
+Effect on Indonesia–Singapore bilateral relations

 Singapore would gain independence and leave Malaysia on 9 August 1965, just five months after the bombing.
-In March 1967, the then President of Indonesia, Sukarno, who had initiated the Konfrontasi, resigned from the presidency under pressure by Indonesian military general Suharto amidst the 30 September Movement.
+In March 1967, the President of Indonesia, Sukarno, who had initiated the Konfrontasi, resigned from the presidency under pressure by Indonesian military general Suharto amidst the 30 September Movement.
 A clemency plea by Suharto, who assumed the position of President, was rejected.
-The Singapore Embassy in Jakarta was ransacked on the day of the saboteurs' hanging.
+The Singapore Embassy in Jakarta was occupied on the day of the saboteurs' hanging by 300 students.